Understanding Proper Glove Use in Healthcare Settings

 E. The reuse of gloves after reprocessing or decontamination is not recommended.

 *Send your apologies to the penny-pinchers- you can’t wash gloves, as it diminishes their integrity and their safety.
 For other ways to save a buck, see tip C above!

 The World Health Organization has also created a diagram on proper hand washing and hand rubbing in healthcare settings, which is also important regardless if gloves are used.
 If gloves are needed, this Glove Use Information Leaflet has a diagram that shows the proper steps on how to put gloves on and take them off while maintaining proper hand hygiene techniques.

-You don’t have to be a glove expert to sell gloves, but understanding the needs of your healthcare customers will go a long way in increasing the proper glove usage techniques that improve patient safety and reduce cross-contamination.© Copyright Amy Ullsperger, All rights Reserved.
+You don’t have to be a glove expert to sell gloves, but understanding the needs of your healthcare customers will go a long way in increasing the proper glove usage techniques that improve patient safety and reduce cross-contamination.© Copyright RJ Schinner, All rights Reserved.
 Written For: DSR Sales Support Blog